Samaikyandhra Movement: Congress Core Committee Meeting

 In Vijayawada, a meeting was organized under the leadership of Lagadapati Rajagopal which was attended by Union minister J D Seelam who asserted their stand in keeping the state united.

 In Guntur, Students JAC called for educational institutions bandh to protest the arrest of JAC leaders during the visit of Union minister Kavuri Sambasiva Rao.
 Another MP, Rayapati launched a signature campaign organized by the Acharya Nagarjuna University students.
 A large number of students from local colleges participated in the signature campaign and warned that they would not hesitate to sacrifice their lives if the state was split into two.

 In Ongole, Student activists laid a siege to the house of Congress MLA B.N.Vijaykumar demanding his resignation for the cause of united Andhra Pradesh.
 Ahead of the 12 July meeting of Congress core committee, which is expected to discuss the vexed Telangana state formation issue, the students insisted that the legislator put in his papers to put pressure on the Centre to avert the division of the state at any cost.

 In Srikakulam, activists conducted rallies and formed human chains in the district asking the Congress not to take any decision in favour of Telangana State formation saying that it would affect the interests of backward areas such as Srikakulam.
 Agitators staged a protest in front of the house of Union Minister of State for Communications and Technology Killi Krupa Rani at Tekkali asking her to make a statement in favour of United Andhra Pradesh.

 In Tirupati, students of various educational institutes took out a massive rally and formed a human chain at the busy town club circle while advocates decided to boycott their duties.
 In a meeting jointly convened by SAPS and Sri Venkateswara University Teachers Association (SVUTA) intellectuals strongly opposed the state bifurcation saying that they have already sacrificed two state capital cities Chennai and Kurnool during the formation of Andhra State and Andhra Pradesh State respectively and that they are not ready to sacrifice another capital city Hyderabad.

 In Delhi, activist peacefully stood outside Digvijaya Singh's residence with posters carrying message of unity is strength and many like that.

 On 11 July the state chief minister, deputy chief minister and state party president presented their views in the Congress core committee meeting, post which it was announced that a decision will be taken by the Congress Working Committee.

-The East godavari dist Students will gather At SKVT Degree College Rajahmundry and Form theGodavari Vidyardhi Samakya Form For The movement of samaikyandhra Dr P.V.B Sanjeecvarao is the Convinor OF this Federation who works as Telugu lecturer In SKVT college Was Elected.and Sheik HAZARATH VALI BASHA,KANDI KARTHIK,RAJA SIDDARTHA AND So many students are linked in this fdaration.